Marky115/Sports-Apparel-Website/README.md

 Website: https://marky115.github.io/Sports-Apparel-Website/

-This academic project, is a static sports apparel website to showcase and promote sports clothing and accessories without the need for server-side processing.
-Built using JSX in React.js
+This academic project, PeakPerformance is a modern, responsive e-commerce checkout application built with React, featuring a clean and intuitive user interface for purchasing sports jerseys.
+This is a static website.

+**Technologies Used**
+**Frontend:** React.js
+**Styling:** CSS3 with Flexbox and Grid layouts **Build Tool**: VS Code, GitHub
+**Routing:** React Router (for navigation)